Developer Guide

 Unit/Integration Testing

-To run pytest inside the Docker container, set the environment variable TEAL_TEST_MODE=true.
-If you need to pass arguments to pytest, you can use the TEAL_PYTEST_ARGS environment variable.
+To run pytest inside the Docker container, set the environment variable TEAL_TEST_MODE=true

 To run pytest without additional arguments, use the following command: